afondiel/Self-Driving-Cars-Specialization/Course3-Visual-Perception-for-Self-Driving-Cars/course3-w3-notes.md

 <img src="./resources/w3/img/l1-fnn8.png" width="600" style="border:0px solid #FFFFFF; padding:1px; margin:1px">

 - This non-linear function is called the activation function.
-The input to the nth hidden layer is $h_{n-1}$ , the output from the previous hidden layer.
+The input to the n-th hidden layer is $h_{n-1}$, the output from the previous hidden layer.
 - In the case where the layer is the first hidden layer, its input is simply the input image $x$.
 The affine transformation is comprised of a multiplicative weight matrix W, and an additive bias Matrix $B$ .
 - These weights and biases are the learn parameters theta in the definition of the neural network.
 - Finally, the transformed input is passed through the activation function $g$.
 Most of the time, $g$ does not contain parameters to be learned by the network.